Call/WhatsAppText +1 (302) 613-4617

 Body Mechanics 2 — Advanced Physical Performance

-Body Mechanics 2 pushes physical animation into more complex territory: extreme weight changes, acrobatics, combat and stunt choreography, and character-specific physicality developed from scratch.
-Critique responses at this level are expected to demonstrate sophisticated understanding of the physics of performance and the animator’s choices in translating physical reference into animation curves.
+Complex territory: extreme weight changes, acrobatics, combat and stunt choreography.
+Critique responses demonstrate sophisticated understanding of the physics of performance and the animator’s choices in translating physical reference into animation curves.
 Students also write brief creative intention documents before each assignment.

 Additional AM Topics We Cover